 The most obvious benefit of SSO is that you only have to remember one set of login credentials.
 This is especially helpful nowadays as passwords have become more complex and intricate to ensure security.
 Furthermore, having all of your critical data stored in one central database rather than across multiple service providers and platforms also makes it less likely that your data will fall into the wrong hands.

 SSO also makes it possible to perform transactions more quickly.
 Let’s go back to the example of your vacation booking.
 If you have the option to sign up using social login, you can complete your trip booking with one click instead of having to first create an account, enter personal details and payment information, and then verify your account.
 This kind of ease is especially important for businesses wanting to maintain customer interest and close sales.

-Of course, it might not be ideal for every company to be so dependent on a third party CAS.
-For one, should the CAS not be accessible for some reason (downtime, system failure), all the services that rely on it for user access are also not available to their users.
+Of course, it might not be ideal for every company to be so dependent on a third-party CAS.
+For one, should the CAS not be accessible for some reason (downtime, system failure), all the services that rely on it for user access are also unavailable to their users.
 Furthermore, some companies might find it useful for marketing and advertising to have access to user data.
-By relying on a third party CAS, they simultaneously lose access to user data.
+They simultaneously lose access to user data by relying on a third-party CAS.
 However, it’s important to remember that outsourcing identity management also means outsourcing the responsibility and costly expense of data security.

-As always, it’s important to weigh the pros and cons before adopting any new features.
-Consider your target audience and whether or not SSO could mean higher registration and sign up numbers and greater turnover.
+As always, weighing the pros and cons before adopting new features is important.
+Consider your target audience and whether or not SSO could mean higher registration and sign-up numbers and greater turnover.